mandolyte/uw-journal/apps/gatewayAdmin/Repository Release and Publishing Book Packages.md

 Resources that are book specific have a filename that includes the bookId of the book.
 For example, the Translation Word List for the book of Matthew is `twl_MAT.tsv`.

-Translation Words (TW) and Translation Academy (TA) are the resources that are shared across book, i.e., these are not book specific.
+Translation Words (TW) and Translation Academy (TA) are the resources that are shared across book packages, i.e., these are not book specific.
 These are also 1-to-many:
 - The TW articles for a book are listed in the Translation Word List resource for that book.
 - The TA articles for a book are listed in the Support Reference column in the Translation Notes resource.